pharmgatsby/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory.
+script tha prints the absolute path name of the working directory in a long format.